LepistaBioinformatics/noosphere-kg/README.md

 ### Basic Usage

-The project provides a CLI tool called `stellar-cli` with the following
+The project provides a CLI tool called `noosphere-cli` with the following
 commands:

 #### Test Configuration